beachstrider/withrecap/README.md

 2. Configure **User type**.

    - Set `MAKE EXTERNAL` if it is for a production.
-You will need to submit and take a verification process.
+You will need to submit and take an extensive verification process, or just set `Test` and add testers' emails in **Test users** section.

    - Set `MAKE INTERNAL` if it is for a staging.
-You will need to manually add testers' emails in **Test users** section.

 3. Click **EDIT APP** and enter required inputs and click **SAVE AND CONTINUE** to move to the step **Scopes**.

 4. Click **ADD OR REMOVE SCOPES** and select scopes whose values are `.../auth/userinfo.email`, `.../auth/userinfo.profile`, `...auth/calendar.readonly`, and click **UPDATE**, then **SAVE AND CONTINUE** to move to the step **Optional info**.

 5. Just click **SAVE AND CONTINUE**.

-6. Finally click **PREPARE FOR VERIFICATION** to submit your app for verification.

 ### Configure GPT-4 API KEY